 For outdoor lovers like us, the fall is the best time to discover places like the Alps since many hiking trails are covered with snow throughout late spring.
 In the fall you can also get crisp blue skies for some great photography.

-The trade off is sometime cold hotel rooms, so pack something warm to sleep in, and shortened restaurant hours.
+The trade-off is sometimes cold hotel rooms, so pack something warm to sleep in and shortened restaurant hours.

-Hours of daylight in Europe during Shoulder Season: 10-11 hours
+Hours of daylight in Europe during Shoulder Season

 You’ll have to ask yourself, is shoulder season the best time to visit Europe for me after reading this information?
 That’s the best way to decide what you’re willing to compromise on.